MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 four hours a day, every day.
 You shouldn't have any trouble coming up with topics to study.
-Figure out how the unix file system works, chose a text editor and start trying to master it, set up a cute bash prompt.
+Figure out how the unix file system works, chose a text editor and start trying to master it, set up a cute bash prompt.  :snale:

-This step (not enrolling in a bootcamp) should be where the big jump takes place.
+This step (not enrolling in a bootcamp) should be where the big leap of faith takes place.
+Free up time for this by letting some other things go.
 Start thinking of yourself as a programmer and doing this all the time.
-Commit to this.
 Remember, even when you're stuck, you're learning.
 Even when it feels like you're not moving, you are.
 Don't get frustrated -- you got this.

 **7. Decide whether to take the bootcamp route or to go it alone.**